Hi-Media/reST-test/doc/Chap3-RESTAPIResources.rst

   Field Name        	Format [1]_  Length   Req [2]_  Description
   ====================  ===========  =======  ========  =====================================================================================================================================================================================================================================================================
-  orderid               AN           32       M         Unique order id operation             AN                              Transaction type.
+  orderid               AN           32       M         Unique order id :term:`operation`     AN                              Transaction type.
                                                         Indicates how you want to process the payment.
 The default transaction type is set in the Merchant Interface (Default payment procedure in the Integration section).
 A transaction type sent along with the transaction will overwrite the default payment procedure.
-                                                        - **Sale** indicates transaction is sent for authorization, and if approved, is automatically submitted for capture.
+                                                        - **Sale** indicates transaction is sent for :term:`authorization`, and if approved, is automatically submitted for capture.
                                                         - **Authorization** indicates this transaction is sent for authorization only.
 The transaction will not be sent for settlement until the transaction is submitted for capture manually by the Merchant payment_product       AN                    M         The payment product (e.g., visa, mastercard, ideal).
-                                                        Depending on the payment product, elements specific to the payment method are required (see following tables).
+                                                        Depending on the :term:`payment product`, elements specific to the payment method are required (see following tables).
                                                         Refer to the appendices —*"Appendix A. Payment Products”*— for the full list of available payment products. description           AN           255      M         The order short description. long_description      AN                              Additional order description.